 Economic Policy Making and the Future of the Economy

-Founder and CEO of Laffer Associates in San Diego, he received a BA in economics from Yale University in 1963.
+Dr. Laffer received a B.A. in economics from Yale University in 1963.
 He received an MBA and a PhD in economics from Stanford University in 1965 and 1972, respectively.

 Dr. Laffer currently lives in Nashville, Tennessee where he is the founder and chairman of Laffer Associates, an institutional economic research and consulting firm, as well as Laffer Invesments, an institutional investment management firm utilizing diverse investment strategies.
 The firms provide research and investment management services to a diverse group of clients, which includes institutions, pension funds, corporations, endowments, foundations, individuals and others.